Pylons/akhet/docs/usage.rst

 Creating an application
 =======================

-Create an application with Paster using the "akhet" application template.
+Create an application with Paster using the "akhet" application skeleton.

 .. code-block:: sh